 The aims of the Casualty Reduction Scheme as developed for the original Operational Case are:

-- Through a combination of Enforcement, Engineering and Education, reduce the number of people killed or seriously injured in road collisions in the West Midlands by at least 300 over the first 5 years.
+- Through a combination of Enforcement, Engineering and Education, reduce the number of people killed or seriously injured in road collisions in the West Midlands.

 - Develop a media strategy, which will raise public awareness of the location of fixed and mobile safety camera sites.

 - To influence drivers' attitude away from inappropriate speed.

 The department works towards the mission statement of:

 "To promote safety for all road users in the West Midlands Metropolitan Area and support the delivery of the West Midlands targets for the reduction in the number and severity of road traffic accident casualties."